yvadalia/Graph-Topological-sort/README.md

 # Graph-Topological-sort

+The code will take the .csv file as an input and store the values in an n x n matrix.

+If an cycle is detected for the Digraph it will print "Graph has cycles" followed by the cycle.

+If Digraph is Acyclic it will print all vertex(1 to 50) in topological order.

 ## Algroritm used to find cycle in Digraph:

 Perform Depth First search (DFS) transversal on graph and the elements are stored in the stack